YOUR RESEARCH, YOUR ARCHIVES

 (Accession # 1996.54 – Papers: 2 boxes)

 Louise T. Hodges was a writer and poet.
 She wrote for The Golden Age.
 Her composition book is in the collection and she was President of the Southern Literature Library Association.
-She was also involved with Daughters of the American Revolution and Daughters of the Confederacy.
 Her collection is primarily handwritten research materials on Thomas Holley Chivers.
 Documents were originally published from about 1834 until 1926.
 The collection was donated by Hodges’ granddaughter.

 (Accession # 1997.3 – Papers: 3 folders)